Let's transform lives together

 Women and children almost solely bear the burden of collecting water for their families and communities, walking long distances to the nearest lake, river, or pond to collect unsafe water.
 Providing access to a reliable clean water source allows women and children the opportunity to become active participants in their communities.

 Clean water provides more time and stability.
-Without the daily chore of collecting water, and the worry and strain of the health concerns that come from drinking unsafe water, people have time to explore creative outlets.
-Kalahari dug a borehole at Chitungwiza Art Center in Zimbabwe, providing the artistic community with a reliable water source.
+By eliminating the daily task of fetching water and alleviating the health risks associated with unsafe drinking water, individuals can dedicate more time to pursuing creative endeavors.
+Kalahari has established a borehole at Chitungwiza Art Center in Zimbabwe, providing the artistic community with a reliable water source.
 Artists use the water to sculpt awe-inspiring pieces that provide a source of income.
-In fact, Kalahari Resorts display millions of dollars worth of traditional African art throughout our authentically African-themed resorts.
+Kalahari Resorts showcases millions of dollars in traditional African art across our authentically African-themed resorts.

 Water colors art